 A hot toddy is typically a mixed drink made of liquor and water with honey, herbs, and spices, and served hot.
 In Michigan, many toddy’s are found housed in an innocent thermos while the kids are sledding or playing ice hockey.
 They are the ideal cold weather drink.
 Here is a recipe should be experienced and derivatives are always welcome.

-- Once hot, add a tea bag and allow to steep for about 3 to 5 minutes.
-Use any tea but let it seep until nice and dark.
+- Once hot, add a tea bag and allow to steep for about 3 to 5 minutes

 - Dark Skies Project for Upper Thumb Nightlife